cresset-template/cresset/README.md

 # Advanced Usage.
 TARGET_STAGE=train               # Target Dockerfile stage.
 The `*.whl` files are available in `train-builds`.
+USER_MODE=include                # Whether to create an interactive image or one for publishing.
 ```

 ## General Usage After Initial Installation and Configuration